Barrow Hanley Mewhinney & Strauss LLC Sells 142,819 Shares of Enerpac Tool Group Corp. (NYSE:EPAC)

-Barrow Hanley Mewhinney & Strauss LLC lowered its position in Enerpac Tool Group Corp.
-(NYSE:EPAC) by 6.8% in the 2nd quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 1,961,204 shares of the company’s stock after selling 142,819 shares during the period.
-Barrow Hanley Mewhinney & Strauss LLC’s holdings in Enerpac Tool Group were worth $52,207,000 as of its most recent SEC filing.
+Barrow Hanley Mewhinney & Strauss LLC trimmed its position in shares of Enerpac Tool Group Corp.
+(NYSE:EPAC) by 6.8% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,961,204 shares of the company’s stock after selling 142,819 shares during the quarter.
+Barrow Hanley Mewhinney & Strauss LLC’s holdings in Enerpac Tool Group were worth $52,207,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of equities research analysts have commented on the company.
-Wells Fargo & Company decreased their price target on Enerpac Tool Group from $22.00 to $20.00 and set an “underweight” rating on the stock in a report on Thursday.
-Royal Bank of Canada cut their price objective on Enerpac Tool Group from $26.00 to $22.00 and set a “sector perform” rating for the company in a research report on Thursday.
-Finally, TheStreet upgraded Enerpac Tool Group from a “c” rating to a “b-” rating in a research report on Tuesday, June 29th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Enerpac Tool Group has a consensus rating of “Hold” and a consensus price target of $24.00.
+Several analysts have issued reports on EPAC shares.
+TheStreet raised shares of Enerpac Tool Group from a “c” rating to a “b-” rating in a research note on Tuesday, June 29th.
+Wells Fargo & Company reduced their target price on shares of Enerpac Tool Group from $22.00 to $20.00 and set an “underweight” rating on the stock in a research report on Thursday.
+Finally, Royal Bank of Canada cut their price objective on shares of Enerpac Tool Group from $26.00 to $22.00 and set a “sector perform” rating on the stock in a report on Thursday.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $24.00.

-Enerpac Tool Group (NYSE:EPAC) last released its earnings results on Tuesday, September 28th.
-The company reported $0.19 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.24 by ($0.05).
-Enerpac Tool Group had a return on equity of 7.23% and a net margin of 6.93%.
-The business had revenue of $145.40 million for the quarter, compared to analyst estimates of $150.48 million.
-During the same quarter last year, the company earned $0.02 earnings per share.
-Enerpac Tool Group’s quarterly revenue was up 30.5% compared to the same quarter last year.
-On average, analysts forecast that Enerpac Tool Group Corp. will post 0.69 earnings per share for the current fiscal year.
+Enerpac Tool Group (NYSE:EPAC) last released its quarterly earnings data on Tuesday, September 28th.
+The company reported $0.19 earnings per share for the quarter, missing analysts’ consensus estimates of $0.24 by ($0.05).
+Enerpac Tool Group had a net margin of 6.93% and a return on equity of 7.23%.
+The firm had revenue of $145.40 million during the quarter, compared to analysts’ expectations of $150.48 million.
+During the same period in the previous year, the firm posted $0.02 EPS.
+The firm’s quarterly revenue was up 30.5% on a year-over-year basis.
+As a group, equities research analysts anticipate that Enerpac Tool Group Corp. will post 0.69 EPS for the current fiscal year.

-The company also recently announced an annual dividend, which will be paid on Monday, October 18th.
-Stockholders of record on Friday, October 1st will be issued a $0.04 dividend.
-This represents a dividend yield of 0.16%.
-The ex-dividend date is Thursday, September 30th.
+The company also recently disclosed an annual dividend, which will be paid on Monday, October 18th.
+Shareholders of record on Friday, October 1st will be issued a $0.04 dividend.
+The ex-dividend date of this dividend is Thursday, September 30th.
+This represents a yield of 0.16%.
 Enerpac Tool Group’s payout ratio is 22.22%.

 Enerpac Tool Group Corp. is a diversified industrial company.
 The firm engages in the designing, manufacturing, and distribution of industrial products and systems to various end markets.
 It operates through the following segments: Industrial Tools and Services; and Other.
 The Industrial Tools and Services segment supplies both products and services to a broad array of end markets, including industrial, energy, mining and production automation markets.